guigrpa/giu/README.md

   }) => void,
-  sortBy?: ?string, // Column, identified by `attr` sortDescending?: boolean,
+  sortBy?: ?string, // Column, identified by `attr` sortDescending?: boolean, customPositions?: { [id: string]: ?string }, // if position is null, it will be sent to the top

   // Manual sorting
   allowManualSorting?: boolean, // Add manual sort column (default: true)